-Mary promptly looked at her daughter but ultimately did chose to ignore the comment, turning her focus back to Jamie who was now pointing out the useful establishments in town.
+Mary promptly looked at her daughter but ultimately did chose to ignore the comment, turning back to Jamie who was now pointing out the useful establishments in town.

 'Ignorance is bliss mother.'
 Amelia mentally commented.
 She was feeling slightly apprehensive after hearing Jamie's opinion about her grandfather's character.
-She herself, only met the man a handful of times and can confirm his arrogance; when he did visit, she recalls him to be quite pretentious - but that was common amongst upperclassmen like himself.
+She herself, only met the man a handful of times and can confirm his arrogance.
+When he did visit, she recalls him to be quite pretentious - although that was quite the common trait amongst upperclassmen like himself.
 His expressions and tone were often snobbish towards her and mother alike.
 He did adore her father though; they seem to be cut from the same cloth of man who mutually appreciate their status.
-As a child, she never understood the concept of class, it would take years ahead to notice social class divides and how they alter the way people perceive someone, especially since they lost their wealth.
+As a child, she never understood the concept of class, it would take years ahead to notice social class divides and how they alter the way people perceive someone - especially since they lost their wealth.
 All was left was a decent name - she predicts that will be tarnished soon too.

 Both Amelia and Mary stood out with their clean cotton dresses, like roses among lilies one could tell they were fresh off the wagon from a wealthier city.
 Most women of Valentine were not that of higher society, the majority seem to be either housewives or working ladies; some tried to compete using fashion, but their style collided with the image of this town; a drunken passing for weary wanderers.
 Nothing wrong with that though, Amelia made a mental note to reconsider her wardrobe choice soon.
 After all, they no longer need to pretend to be part of a higher class.
 That would be a lie, they had no money to their name.
 The good that came out of this move is that she can finally give up the charade and embrace the nomadic lifestyle.
 Amelia mentally rejoiced, it was...freeing.